Counting Tokens Without Spending Any

 The API in Front of the AI: Part 2

-Filed under: Cloud Engineering · AI Infrastructure · Local Lab Picking Up Where We Left Off In Part 1, we got Bifrost running locally on your Mac, wired up Ollama with qwen3.5, and verified the whole stack was humming.
-Requests flowing through the gateway, streaming working, tool calling confirmed.
-Now we’re going deeper.
-This post is about MCP — the Model Context Protocol.
-If Part 1 was about giving your AI a reliable phone line, Part 2 is about giving it hands.
-By the end you’ll have a local MCP server running on your machine that exposes real tools, connected through Bifrost, so qwen3.5 can actually do things on your behalf — check system info, run safe shell commands, do math — all without touching the cloud. ...
+Filed under: Cloud Engineering · AI Infrastructure · Local Lab Where Part 1 left off In Part 1 we got Bifrost running locally, wired up Ollama with qwen3.5, and confirmed the stack end to end.
+Requests through the gateway, streaming, tool calling.
+This post adds MCP, the Model Context Protocol.
+Part 1 gave the model a reliable connection.
+This part gives it tools.
+By the end you’ll have a local MCP server exposing real capabilities (system info, allowlisted shell commands, math) connected through Bifrost so qwen3.5 can run them.
+Still no cloud. ...

 The API in Front of the AI

-Filed under: Cloud Engineering · AI Infrastructure · Local Lab You’ve Got APIs.
-Now You’ve Got AI APIs.
-Now What?
-Picture this: you grab an Ollama model, wire it into your app locally — done.
-Celebrate.
-But two months later?
-You’ve got five apps, a handful of models, and absolutely no visibility into what’s being called, how often, or what it’s costing you in compute.
-Sound familiar?
-Welcome to the reason LLM gateways exist.
-This is Part 1 of a two-part Field Notes series.
-Here we cover what an LLM gateway is, why you’d want one, and how to get Bifrost running locally on your Mac against Ollama with qwen3.5 — fully offline, fully free, fully yours. ...
+Filed under: Cloud Engineering · AI Infrastructure · Local Lab The problem You wire an Ollama model into an app and it works.
+A couple months later you’ve got five apps, a few models, and no idea what’s calling what, how often, or what it’s doing to your GPU.
+That’s the gap an LLM gateway fills.
+This is Part 1 of a two-part series.
+Here we cover what a gateway does, why it’s worth running, and how to get Bifrost talking to Ollama qwen3.5 on your Mac.
+Fully local. ...